LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section1.md

 Amended Eff.
 February 27, 2003; October 7, 1999.

-# 27 NCAC 02 Rule 1.10	IMPUTATION OF CONFLICTS OF INTEREST: GENERAL RULE
+## Rule 1.10 Imputation of Conflicts of Interest: General Rule

 (a) While lawyers are associated in a firm, none of them shall knowingly represent a client when any one of them practicing alone would be prohibited from doing so by Rules 1.7 or 1.9, unless the prohibition is based on a personal interest of the prohibited lawyer, including a prohibition under Rule 6.6, and the prohibition does not present a significant risk of materially limiting the representation of the client by the remaining lawyers in the firm.